What is APP fraud?

 I was just getting onto a boat in Vienna to travel to Bratislava for the first part of my Summer holiday with my family when I received the call that we all dread.
 It was from one of my team members alerting me that they had discovered a cyber fraud that morning.
 To make it worse the fraudulent payments we had authorised, were on behalf of one of our clients – we were the vulnerable link.

 After investigation, it became clear that although the original cause of the fraud was hacking of our client’s email system, it was only successful due to weak systems at Pillow May.
 As is the case with most reported APP frauds – the bank was unable to offer the client any monetary compensation for the crime.

 Thankfully there was a financial reimbursement for our client but what about the things you cannot rectify financially.

 Our client has been extremely generous and shared time with us to help us improve our systems.
 We explored exactly what went wrong and then discussed together how the system could be improved.

 It was clear to me that to move forward we needed to draw some positive learnings from this incident.
 I took a long hard look at our internal processes, our security policies, the extent of our cyber insurance coverage and our business culture.

 My cyber-attack learnings

-I really hope that by sharing such specific details about our cyber-attack this summer, all our clients will consider what we have learnt and take steps within their own businesses to identify any cyber weaknesses.
+I really hope that by sharing such specific details about our own experience of a cyber-attack, all our clients will consider what we have learnt and take steps within their own businesses to identify any cyber weaknesses.
 Sadly, I feel it is only a question of when you will be attacked, not if, but simple preventative steps like encouraging your staff to question out of the ordinary payments can be very effective or at least limit the financial scope of any attacks.

-Please do not be offended if someone from Pillow May ever rings you up to check a payment in the future, we are just doing all we can to be extra vigilant against this ever increasing crime.
+Please don’t t be offended if someone from Pillow May ever rings you up to check a payment in the future, we are just doing all we can to be extra vigilant against this ever increasing crime.